Misery’s Child: Eighties Child Actor’s-turned-Authors

 Next on this list of former child stars with a talent for prose, as well as acting, is the estimable Ethan Hawke.
 Like his peer Drew Barrymore, Hawke was also successful in his youth playing in beloved films such as Explorers, Dead Poets Society, and White Fang.

 Also like Drew Barrymore, Ethan Hawke has played in several films in the horror/sci-fi genre.
-Among these are Alive (based on the true story of the desperate plane crew that had to resort to cannibalism in order to survive), Gattaca, Daybreakers, Sinister, The Purge, and the recently released thriller, Black Phone (2022), as well as the recent Marvel series on Disney+, ‘Moon Knight’.
+Among these are Alive (based on the true story of the desperate plane crew that had to resort to cannibalism in order to survive), Gattaca, Daybreakers, Sinister, The Purge, and the upcoming thriller, Black Phone (2022).

 However, in comparison to his fellow thespian, the talented Mr. Hawke has surpassed Ms. Barrymore in his output of prose.
 Among his impressive list of credits are: